ManiOrgrim/Rikitake/README.md

 *N_steps* (integer) is the number of integration steps and *Sim_ID* (string) is the simulation identifier, that is the name that Rikitake will use to store and identify the outputs.
-These values must be equal between the two lines, otherwise Rikitake will end right after completing the integration (with exit value 6, see [here](#Errors-and-exit-codes).
+These values must be equal between the two lines, otherwise Rikitake will stop right after completing the integration (with exit value 6, see [here](#Errors-and-exit-codes).
 The *x1_0u*,	*x2_0u*,	*y1_0u* (floats) are the initial states